Callirhoé

 Callirhoé is an opera by the French composer André Cardinal Destouches.
 It takes the form of a tragédie en musique in a prologue and five acts.
-The libretto, by Pierre-Charles Roy, is based on a story from The Description of Greece by Pausanias (see Coresus).
-The opera was first performed on December 27, 1712, by the Académie royale de musique at the Théâtre du Palais-Royal in Paris.
-Destouches reworked the score for a revival on 22 October, 1743.
+The libretto, by Pierre-Charles Roy, is based on a story from Description of Greece by Pausanias (see Coresus).
+The opera was first performed on 27 December 1712, by the Académie royale de musique at the Théâtre du Palais-Royal in Paris.
+Destouches reworked the score for a revival on 22 October 1743.
 This version ends abruptly with the death of Corésus.

 Roles

 Synopsis

 Following the revised version of 1743.

 Act One

 Princess Callirhoé, heiress to the kingdom of Calydon, laments her fate.
 Her parents are forcing her to marry a man she loathes, Corésus, the high priest of Bacchus, when she is really in love with Agénor.
 The wedding ceremony of Corésus and Callirhoé is interrupted when the latter faints at the altar.